Steven-Grevera/ENC4265/manual.md

 ## No Noise Shion Trap Rooms
 ![image](https://github.com/user-attachments/assets/c95d5611-5120-4798-9669-1778a39578ca)
+*Figure 205: Image of a Shion crying behind a door, guarding a Magatama.
+Image Taken By: Steven Grevera*

 In many instances, these rooms will be heard not found right away.
 The flicker of lights will begin as well as the distinct sound of crying.
 Usually, this indicates a Shion guarding these rooms and the Magatama which is within the room.
 These rooms can be locked but there are easy work arounds to this fact.